Getting around in New York

 you can say

-about the subway is that it feels confined and it can be really hot down
+about the subway is that it feels a bit confined and it can be really hot down

 there during